-After receiving the login request successfully, the server validates the BrokerID, UserID and Password , and then return the response via OnRspUserLogin method.
+After receiving the login request successfully, the server validates the BrokerID, UserID and Password , and then returns the response via the OnRspUserLogin method.

-Developers can judge whether the login is successful via ErrorID in the second parameter pRspInfo.
-If ErrorID is 0, the login is successful, otherwise failed.
+Developers can judge whether the login was successful via the ErrorID in the second parameter pRspInfo.
+If the ErrorID is 0, the login was successful, otherwise it failed.

-Generally, the error message “Illegal login” will be returned for password error.
+Generally, the error message “illegitimate login” will be returned for password error.

-After login successfully, the first parameter pRspUserLogin contains some basic data from the server, such as SessionID, frontID, maxOrderRef and the time on each exchange server.
+After logging in successfully, the first parameter pRspUserLogin contains some basic data from the server, such as SessionID, frontID, maxOrderRef and the time on each exchange’s server.

 Subscribe Quotation Data